vsouza/awesome-ios/README.md

  * [ARAutocompleteTextView](https://github.com/alexruperez/ARAutocompleteTextView) - subclass of UITextView that automatically displays text suggestions in real-time.
 Perfect for email Textviews
  * [TGCameraViewController](https://github.com/tdginternet/TGCameraViewController) - Custom camera with AVFoundation.
 Beautiful, light and easy to integrate with iOS projects.
  * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - Class that helps you create Walkthroughs pages
  * [ENSwiftSideMenu] (https://github.com/evnaz/ENSwiftSideMenu) - A simple side menu for iOS 7/8 written in Swift.
+ * [MDCSwipeToChoose] (https://github.com/modocache/MDCSwipeToChoose) - Swipe to "like" or "dislike" any view, just like Tinder.app.
+Build a flashcard app, a photo viewer, and more, in minutes, not hours!

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.